Are the Culinary Arts a Good Career Choice For You?

 Getting the idea?
 There are dozens of ways to work in food.
 In fact, it could be one of the most versatile career options out there.

-Regardless of which segment of the culinary industry you’re most excited about, a culinary education can help you get there.
+Regardless of which segment of the culinary industry you’re most excited about, culinary school can help you get there.
 Employers often love to see an education on a resume.
 It can prove that the applicant is dedicated to their career.
 They’ve invested the time, energy, and money to grow their skills and become well-rounded cooks or culinarians.
 Culinary school grads can be more prepared to be in it for the long haul!

 Chef Josh Hasho explains the benefits of a culinary education.*